 Els van Lavieren

-For six years, Els van Lavieren was head of the animal care department at AAP, a sanctuary for exotic animals in the Netherlands.
-During her time at AAP, she saw a large increase in the numbers of Barbary macaques coming straight from the wild in Morocco, I decided to do my thesis for the MSc in Primate Conservation on the illegal trade in Barbary macaques to find out about the logistics behind this trade and how to tackle it.
+For six years, Els van Lavieren was head of the animal care department at Stichting AAP, a sanctuary for exotic animals in the Netherlands.
+During her time at AAP, she saw a large increase in the number of Barbary macaques being brought in straight from the wild in Morocco.
+Her interest was piqued, so she decided to write her Master thesis on the illegal trade in Barbary macaques to find out the logics behind this trade and how to tackle it.
 After completing her MSc, Els sold her house and moved to Morocco to work full time on the conservation of Barbary macaques.

-The significance of the Future For Nature Award
+Impact of the Future For Nature Award